Baryogenesis: Background

 The match between the predictions and observations of the nucleosynthesis model constrains the value of this baryon asymmetry factor.
 In particular, if the model is computed with equal amounts of baryons and antibaryons, they annihilate each other so completely that not enough baryons are left to create nucleons.

-There are two main interpretations for this disparity: either the universe began with a small preference for matter (total baryonic number of the universe different from zero), or the universe was originally perfectly symmetric, but somehow a set of particle physics phenomena contributed to a small imbalance in favour of matter over time.
+There are two main interpretations for this disparity: either the universe began with a small preference for matter (total baryonic number of the universe different from zero), or the universe was originally perfectly symmetric, but somehow a set of particle physics phenomena contributed over time to a small imbalance in favour of matter.
 The goal of cosmological theories of baryogenesis is to explain the baryon asymmetry factor using quantum field theory of elementary particles.

 Sakharov conditions

 In 1967, Andrei Sakharov proposed a set of three necessary conditions that a baryon-generating interaction must satisfy to produce matter and antimatter at different rates.
 These conditions were inspired by the recent discoveries of the cosmic microwave background and CP-violation in the neutral kaon system.
 The three necessary "Sakharov conditions" are: